biopython/biopython.github.io/wiki/Download.md

 `yum install python-biopython`

-or via one of the GUI package management systems such as pirut and PackageKit (available in F-9 and later). biopython 1.45 is the latest available (as of 2008-06-04).
+or via one of the GUI package management systems such as pirut and PackageKit (available in F-9 and later).
+Biopython 1.45 is the latest available (as of 2008-06-04).

 ### Gentoo Linux